Skip to main contentSkip to navigation

 • 4.TXG rollback only works if the on-disk blocks for the older TXG have not been overwritten by subsequent writes.
 Copy-on-write preserves old blocks until the space is needed, so recently written pools with available free space have better rollback success rates.

-• 5.Use zdb -u poolname to list available uberblocks and their TXG numbers before attempting a rollback.
+• 5.Use zdb -e -u poolname to list available uberblocks and their TXG numbers before attempting a rollback.
+The -e flag lets zdb read an exported or non-imported pool directly from raw devices.

 When a vdev is FAULTED or UNAVAIL, the decision to replace or stop depends on the pool's remaining redundancy, the value of the data, and whether the failure is a drive issue or a connection issue.